metrico/distributed-clickhouse-prometheus/README.md

 :postbox: _Easy and Fun, isn't it?_ Go ahead, update your metrics from any server/service and scrape away!

-:warning: _This guide is intended as a firestarter - go crazy adding timestamping, output formats and anything else!_

 <br />

 ### Bonus Steps

+:warning: _This guide is intended as a firestarter - go crazy adding timestamping, output formats and anything else!_

+#### URL Engine Table
 Going to use your URL engine store daily?
 Extend the schema and setup a URL Engine table for quicker access:

 ```sql